Skip to main content

 AudienceOAuth2 audience overridederived from auth flavor

 Either Region or Endpoint must be set.
-For most tenants, set the Region and leave Endpoint blank — NINA will derive https://api.<region>.app.wiz.io/graphql automatically.
+For most tenants, set the Region — NINA will derive https://api.<region>.app.wiz.io/graphql automatically.

 The two auth flavors exist because Wiz operates two OAuth backends: